How do you calculate overtime pay in Washington?

 What is the Regular Rate of Pay in Washington?

-Washington’s “regular rate of pay” includes most compensations made by the employer to the employee with some exceptions.
+Washington’s “regular rate of pay” includes most compensation made by the employer to the employee with some exceptions.
 To determine the regular rate, employees should divide the total compensation for the workweek by the total number of hours worked that week.

 Discretionary bonuses, tips, service charges, reimbursed expenses, and paid time off are excluded from an employee’s regular hourly rate.

-How do you Define a Workweek in Washington?
+How Do You Define a Workweek in Washington?

 In Washington, a workweek can be defined as any seven consecutive days starting on the same day and time each week.
 If the employer does not specify a workweek, it defaults to the calendar week, from Sunday to Saturday.